Session 1 – Introduction, Career Assessments, and Media Release

 A: JA JobSpark will run for two days.
-Schools will attend on one day only during a designated time slot for your school.
+Schools will attend on one day only during a designated time slot for their school.
 Schools may break up their days to bring different classes on each day.
-Students will interact with a host of skilled and professional workers for a total of a 2 hour hands-on experience.
+Students will interact with a host of skilled and professional workers for a total of an hour and forty-five minutes.
 These adults will receive prior training, and be prepared to engage students in planning for their futures.

 Q: I am bringing a large group.
 Will there be volunteers assigned to my group during the event?

 A: Volunteers are not assigned to groups of students.
 It is up to the teacher/school to determine student flow and put a plan in place with their students.
 Volunteers will monitor student participation and encourage engagement in hands-on activities.

 Q: With a variety of college and career readiness activities out there, how is JA JobSpark different?

 A: JA JobSpark is modeled after similar hands-on career expos that have been successfully implemented in several other U.S. cities, including Mobile, AL, Nashville, TN and Portland, OR.
 Over a period of a few years, best practices have been determined, metrics have been captured and a proven track record of success has been established.
 JA JobSpark is the first of its kind in Indianapolis.
 Participation is expected to reduce drop-out rates, increase graduation rates, and increase students’ ability to plan for a successful future.
 JA JobSpark is a massive community wide initiative including educators, businesses, city and state government, local nonprofit organizations, and higher education.